Alonso-del-Arte/algebraic-integer-calculator/CONTRIBUTING.md

 * Prefer spaces to tabs (this is likely to be an issue only with Eclipse, a simple configuration change should take care of it).
 * Opening curly braces should not go on lines by themselves.
+* Generally use blackboard bold from LaTeX in markdown and regular bold from HTML in Javadoc.
+TeX in markdown, at least on GitHub, renders correctly.
 * As much as is practical, each class in Source Packages should have a corresponding test class in Test Packages.
 That includes abstract classes as well as interfaces having one or more default implementations.